Statistics Explained

 EU financing to developing countries

-a vertical stacked bar chart showing the EU financing to developing countries, by financing source in the EU from the year 2000 to 2021.
+A vertical stacked bar chart showing the EU financing to developing countries, by financing source in the EU from the year 2000 to 2022, in billion euros and at constant prices.
 The bars show official development assistance, other official flows, private flows, officially supported export credits and grants by non-government organisations.

 Source: OECD, Eurostat (sdg_17_20)